kxgolder/Shazamboni/README_HARDWARE.md

   *Figure 8.
 This is a right side view of the CAD model of the Shazamboni that the ME team designed.*

+  This section includes all the diagrams we used in the form of schematics and CAD designs.
+We took inspiration from various sources linked in the reference section below.
+The schematic is a modified variant of an ultrasonic sensor schematic we used as a template in order to implement motor control and ultrasonic integration.
+Figure 1 represents the final circuit schematic of the electrical components of the Shazamboni, designed by Katie.
+Mei and her colleagues worked on the CAD designs seen in Figures 2-8.
+The CAD design focuses on the mechanical aspects of the Shazamboni for the electrical components would fit compactly in a black box featured on the front view or Figure 5.

 ### CAD Files

 ## Vendor Information and Bill of Materials

+### Electrical and Computer Engineer Hardware

+### Mechanical Engineer Hardware

 ## References